Better Work Action Plan

 The Better Work Leadership Group commissioned Dr David Williamson, Senior Lecturer at the School of Hospitality and Tourism, Auckland University of Technology (AUT) to conduct a tourism and hospitality workforce survey.
 The findings of Dr Williamson’s survey have informed the development of initiatives in the Better Work Action Plan.

 Just over 900 people participated in the survey.
 Respondents covered a wide range of roles from front line workers to managers and supervisors as well as a broad range of age groups.
-This survey is based on the methodology of the recent Voices from The Front Line 2021 research but encompasses the breadth of the tourism industry (as opposed to the focus of the original report on the hospitality industry).
+This survey is based on the methodology of the Voices from The Front Line 2021 research but encompasses the breadth of the tourism industry (as opposed to the focus of the original report on the hospitality industry).
 This is a significant piece of work for the broader industry and is the first of its kind.

 Key findings from the report include: